 The Data Necklace was designed and created by me, Stef Lewandowski, a designer, software developer and startup person - a hacker for short.
-I live and work in London, UK and have a micro company More Monsters where I'm playfully hacking on things that matter.

 The beginnings of the idea

 This project came about because of two awesome projects.
 The first is my residency on the Scottish Island of Eigg, where I am geek in residence at EiggBox , a soon-to-be-created cultural and creative centre for the island, whose population is around 90.
 It's a small, but amazing place.

 A Crowdsourced project on the island that's a crowdsourcing project itself

 In the 80s the islanders did their own version of Kickstarter, where they bought their own island from the Laird.
 It's a fascinating piece of British history - they created a public call for donations so they could achieve their funding target, and people far and wide donated their money to them so they could do it.
 Now, they run their own island through a Trust, and are free to be innovative and responsive to their needs - indeed they recently won an award for their one-of-a-kind electricity grid which runs throughout the year on wind, solar and wave power to achieve almost 100% renewable power for those who live there.
 Inspiring stuff.

 I've worked on the web since around 1996, doing design work and writing software, but looking back at my portfolio so much of it has now disappeared.
 I was inspired by what the islanders had achieved and I wanted to do something more physical, in much the same way that many people have been inspired by the Maker movement that is beginning to gain popular awareness.

 On my last trip, I took home some wool and began thinking about using felt as a material to create something decorative, perhaps using my existing skills somehow.